-Principle 2: The governing body should govern the ethics of the organisation in a way that supports the establishment of an ethical culture.
+The governing body should govern the ethics of the organisation in a way that supports the establishment of an ethical culture.

-RECOMMENDED PRACTICES STATUS EXPLANATION The governing body should assume responsibility for the governance of ethics.
-Approve codes of conduct and ethics policies and ensure that they include all stakeholders and address the key ethical risks.
-Ensure that there are ways for all stakeholders to be made aware of the codes of conduct and ethics policies.
-These arrangements should include: publishing the group's codes of conduct and policies on the website, intranet and any other media; and incorporating the relevant codes of conduct and policies in supplier and employee contracts as well as in employee induction and training programmes.
-Delegate implementation and execution of the codes of conduct and ethics policies to management.
-Exercise ongoing oversight of the management of ethics and, in particular, oversee that it results in such matters as recruitment, employee remuneration, supplier selection, breach management, whistleblowing and independent assessments.
-Disclose how ethics are being managed at Lewis Group, the focus areas for the current year, monitoring measures, how ethical outcomes are addressed and future areas of focus.
-Applied The group strives to achieve the highest standards of ethical conduct.
+- The governing body should assume responsibility for the governance of ethics. - Approve codes of conduct and ethics policies and ensure that they include all stakeholders and address the key ethical risks. - Ensure that there are ways for all stakeholders to be made aware of the codes of conduct and ethics policies.
+These arrangements should include: - publishing the Group's codes of conduct and policies on the website, intranet and any other media; and - incorporating the relevant codes of conduct and policies in supplier and employee contracts as well as in employee induction and training programmes. - Delegate implementation and execution of the codes of conduct and ethics policies to management. - Exercise ongoing oversight of the management of ethics and, in particular, oversee that it results in such matters as recruitment, employee remuneration, supplier selection, breach management, whistleblowing and independent assessments. - Disclose how ethics are being managed at Lewis Group, the focus areas for the current year, monitoring measures, how ethical outcomes are addressed and future areas of focus.

+The Group strives to achieve the highest standards of ethical conduct.
 The board-approved ethics framework, code of conduct and core values outline the standards of honesty, integrity and mutual respect which employees are required to observe.
 The Lewis Group code of conduct as well as supplier code of conduct and acceptance thereof is available on the Lewis Group website.

-The Internal Audit Executive reports summary information on the whistleblowing hotline to the audit committee on a quarterly basis.
-In 2021 the group focused on monitoring the ethics programme, with the social, ethics and transformation committee having established an operational ethics working group to create ongoing awareness regarding the whistle-blower hotline and ethics matters.
-The ethics training material was revised and implemented in 2022, which provided the business with valuable insight into activities within the business.
+The Internal audit executive reports summary information on the whistleblowing hotline to the audit committee on a quarterly basis.

+The Group continues to focus on and monitor the ethics programme.
+The social, ethics and transformation committee established an operational ethics working group to create ongoing awareness regarding the whistle-blower hotline and ethics matters.

 Breach of the ethics code is dealt with decisively and employees are informed periodically of any dismissals following disciplinary action arising from breaches of the ethics code, unethical behaviour or misconduct.